Katie Price

-Katrina Amy Alexandra Alexis Price (née Infield; born 22 May 1978) is an English media personality and model.
-She gained recognition in the late 1990s for her glamour modelling work, including on Page 3 of the tabloid newspaper The Sun, under the pseudonym Jordan.
+Katie Price (born Katrina Amy Alexandra Alexis Infield; 22 May 1978) is an English media personality, model and businesswoman.
+She gained recognition in the late 1990s for her glamour modelling work in British tabloid newspapers, including Page 3 in The Sun and the Daily Star, billed under the pseudonym Jordan.

-Price appeared on the third series of the reality television show I'm a Celebrity...Get Me Out of Here! in 2004, and the following year, she was runner-up in the search for the UK's entry for the Eurovision Song Contest.
-In 2006, she released her debut studio album, A Whole New World, in collaboration with her then-husband Peter Andre.
+Price later expanded her career as a television and media personality.
+In 2004, she was a contestant on the third series of the ITV reality show I'm a Celebrity...Get Me Out of Here! and the following year, she was runner-up in the search for the UK's entry for the Eurovision Song Contest.
 Price returned to I'm a Celebrity...Get Me Out of Here! for its ninth series in 2009, and was the winner of the fifteenth series of Celebrity Big Brother in 2015.
-She has also starred in her own reality television series, including Jordan (2002–2005), Katie & Peter (2004–2009), Signed by Katie Price (2011), Katie (2011–2012), Katie Price: My Crazy Life (2017–2020), and Katie Price's Mucky Mansion (2022–2023).
+She has also starred in her own reality series and documentaries, including Katie & Peter (2004–2009), Katie (2009–2012), Signed by Katie Price (2011), Katie Price: My Crazy Life (2017–2020), Katie Price's Mucky Mansion (2022–2023), and Katie Price: Nothing to Hide (2026).

-Price has released eight autobiographies, eleven novels, one fashion book, and two series of children's books.
-In 2023, she began presenting the podcast The Katie Price Show.
+As an author, Price has released eight autobiographies, eleven novels, one fashion book, and two series of children's books.
+Her business ventures include fashion lines, beauty products, and equestrian-related enterprises.
+She has also ventured into music, releasing one studio album (with Peter Andre) and five standalone singles.
+Price's personal life, including her relationships, financial matters, legal proceedings and cosmetic procedures, have attracted significant media attention and controversy, and as a result she is regularly the subject of the British tabloid press.

 Early life

-Born Katrina Amy Alexandra Alexis Infield in Brighton, East Sussex, in southeast England, Price was the only child of Ray and Amy Infield (née Charlier).
-Her father left the family when she was four, and in 1988 her mother married builder Paul Price, after which she acquired his surname.
+Price was born Katrina Amy Alexandra Alexis Infield on 22 May 1978 in Brighton, East Sussex.
+She is the only child of Ray and Amy Infield (née Charlier).
+Her father left the family when she was four, and in 1988 her mother married builder Paul Price.
 She has an older brother named Daniel and a younger sister named Sophie.
 She is of Italian, Spanish, English and Jewish descent.
 Price's maternal grandmother was Jewish, but she is not religious.

 Price attended Blatchington Mill School in Hove in East Sussex.
 She excelled at sport, swimming for Sussex in regional competitions.
 During her childhood, she also developed a passion for horses and horse-riding.
 She began modelling as a child, and at 13 she modelled for a clothing line.
 At the age of 17, she changed her name, dropping the surname of her birth father Ray, who had left home when she was four, and taking the last name of her mother's second husband, Paul Price.